Pricing

 Other fees: 1% acquisition fee per Property; 1% disposition fee per Property; optional development (3%–5%), refinancing (1%), and loan guaranty fees

-Preferred return: 6%–8% cumulative non-compounding (variable in Schedule A; non-compounding is RE market norm)
+Preferred return: 6%–8% cumulative non-compounding (variable in Schedule A to the LLC agreement)

-Waterfall (alternative): European fund-wide with 100% GP catch-up and GP clawback at termination (matches Pathfinder precedent); elected in Schedule A
+Waterfall (alternative): European fund-wide with 100% GP catch-up and GP clawback at termination; elected in Schedule A

-LP Advisory Committee: 2 to 5 representative LPs; advisory only; consents required for conflicts, related-party transactions, valuation methodology
+Advisory Committee: 2 to 5 representative members; advisory only; consents required for conflicts, related-party transactions, valuation methodology

 Key principal provision: Two (2) Key Principals; suspension of Investment Period if not satisfied; 180-day cure

-Offering: Rule 506(b) by default; Rule 506(c) optional; multiple closings over 12-month period with 8% interest catch-up for subsequent-close LPs
+Offering: Rule 506(b) by default; Rule 506(c) optional; multiple closings over 12-month period with 8% interest catch-up for subsequent-close members

 Our Process